-After a preliminary review of the motion, the Company believes that the motion is without merit and that the factual description and the data underlying the motion are incorrect and/or imprecise.
+After a review of the motion and its responses, the Company believes that the motion is without merit and that the factual description and the data underlying the motion are incorrect and/or imprecise.

-(2) On July 29, 2021, the Company was informed that a motion to certify a claim as a Class Action was filed against it claiming that the Company's reports filed on the TASE electronic filing site, the MAYA, and on the ISA electronic filing site, the MAGNA, are not in compliance with applicable accessibility guidelines, and therefore the Company prevents or reduces the access of people with disabilities to such reports.
+(2) On July 29, 2021, the Company was informed that a motion to certify a claim as a Class Action was filed against it claiming that the Company's reports filed on the Tel Aviv Stock Exchange (the "TASE") electronic filing site, the MAYA, and on the ISA electronic filing site, the MAGNA, were not in compliance with applicable accessibility guidelines, and, therefore, the Company prevents or reduces the access of people with disabilities to such reports.
 The claim is in the amount of NIS 5,000 (USD 1,541).
-As far as the Company is aware, this motion was filed against many companies that trade on the Tel Aviv Stock Exchange.
-On March 6, 2022, following a court hearing the court determined that the public companies will submit a joint response within 45 days.
+As far as the Company is aware, this motion was filed against many companies that trade on the TASE. (the 'motion').